babylonlabs-io/btc-staking-ts/docs/usage.md

 The expansion process involves:
 1. Creating an unsigned staking expansion transaction
-2. Registering the expansion on the Babylon chain
+2. Registering the expansion on the Babylon Genesis chain
 3. Signing and submitting the expansion transaction to Bitcoin

 ### 4.1 Staking Expansion Registration